What is remedial massage?

-Some health problems that are often treated with remedial massage include sporting and dance injuries, muscle cramps, whiplash, muscular atrophy, fibrositis, spondylitis, arthritis and frozen shoulder.
+Some health problems that are often treated with remedial massage include sporting and dance injuries, muscle cramps, whiplash, fibromyalgia, muscular atrophy, fibrositis, spondylitis, arthritis and frozen shoulder.

 Visit healthdirect's massage therapy guide to learn about some of the different types of massage available and get help in choosing a massage therapist.

 Massage therapy is generally considered safe if it is done properly by a trained professional.
 Contact Massage & Myotherapy Australia (Australian Association of Massage Therapists) on 03 9602 7300 for more information.

 Learn more here about the development and quality assurance of healthdirect content.